snaplet/docs-old/docs/06-tutorials/supabase-clone-environments.md

 You're now ready to restore your production snapshot into your Supabase development project.

 1. Navigate to your project directory
 2. Run `snaplet config setup` – you will be prompted to enter your database credentials.
-These are the database credentials of your **data target.** This could be your staging or development database
+These are the database credentials of your **data target.** This could be your staging or development database.
+Note that you need to be using the `postgres` user for your development environment.
+This will already be the case if you copied the connection string from `Organization > Project > Database > Connection Pooling > Connection string` for your development project.
 3. Run `snaplet project setup` - you will be presented a list of options, these are databases that are connected to your Snaplet account
 4. Select a data source from the list
 5. Run `snaplet snapshot restore`